-To find out if you can get Virgin Media where you are, click on the button below and we'll tell you instantly if it's available and how to get the best deals.
+To find out if you can get Virgin Media where you are, enter your postcode and address and we'll tell you instantly if it's available and how to get the best deals.

 In many cases, installation requires a visit from an engineer, which incurs a modest fee.
 Having said that, Virgin Media now offers self-installation packs for addresses previously connected to its services.
 The pack comes with instructions, and there are video tutorials on the Virgin Media website.